ava-labs/avalanchego/README.md

 with I/O supports for other OSes, such as OSX (where `kqueue` needs to be used for async I/O) and Windows.
 Please contact us if you're interested in such contribution.

-Firewood is written in stable Rust, but relies on the Rust nightly toolchain for code linting/formatting.

 ## Run
 There are several examples, in the examples directory, that simulate real world use-cases.
 Try running them via the command-line, via `cargo run --release